This means that you have been accepted for this course.

 Your Welcome Guide will contain your username (student number) and password.
 You will be able to use these to log into your new Queen’s email account.
 Please check this on a regular basis as the University and your academic department (School) will begin to use your Queen’s email to send you crucial information that you need to know before arriving.

-The University will be offering a programme of Welcome and Induction activities which all students are invited to take part in.
+The University will be offering a Pre-Semester Engagement Programme which all students are invited to take part in.
 Within this programme there will be activities specifically targeted at new, international and returning students.
+Please visit the website for more information; https://www.qub.ac.uk/sites/my-queens/pre-semester-engagement/

 Enrolment and Registration

-Enrolment and Registration commences on 7 September 2020 for the majority of new students.
-You will be allocated a specific time slot for registration and you must adhere to the slot allocated, unless you inform firstname.lastname@example.org of your inability to attend.
+Enrolment and Registration commences on 5 September 2022 for the majority of new students.
+You will complete online registration and then will be asked to book an appointment for matriculation.
 Details of this, including the venue will be included in your Welcome Guide that will be emailed to your personal email account.

 It is not until you have completed the full registration process that you will be a fully enrolled student of Queen’s and entitled to use the wide range of services and facilities.

-If Online registration is not fully completed without good reason by the end of October 2020, you will be withdrawn from the University.
+If all registration is not fully completed without good reason by 14 October 2022, you will be withdrawn from the University.
 If you wish to re-register and are permitted to do so, a re-registration fee of £50 will be charged.

 Online Registration on Qsis (https://qsis.qub.ac.uk).